 - Doesn't retain odor the way cheaper fabrics do

-- At $55, almost double the price of budget picks
+- At $60, almost triple the price of budget picks

 - Limited availability in some sizes and colors